-- Chicken breast – I like to buy the packages of cooked diced chicken breast and keep them in the freezer for things like chicken salad, soup, or pies, but you can use fresh breasts and cook them yourself.
-Another great idea is to use leftover roasted chicken.
+- Chicken breast – I like to buy packages of cooked diced chicken breast and keep them in the freezer for things like chicken salad, soup, or pies, but you can use fresh breasts and cook them yourself.
+Another great idea is to use leftover rotisserie chicken.

 - Milk – you can play with the amount of milk.
-I like my pie filling to hold its shape, but if you prefer a more runny filling, use ½ cup of milk.
+I like my pie filling to hold its shape, but if you prefer a creamier filling, use ½ cup of milk.

 - Egg wash – one egg beaten with one teaspoon of water is all you need to brush the crust to produce a shiny, golden, and perfect-looking crust.

 How To Make Easy Chicken Pot Pie?

 - Preheat the oven to 350F.
 Steam the veggies in the mircrowave and inside the bag for 5 minutes (be sure the bag says steamable).
 Take them out of the microwave and let them rest for a couple of minutes.

 - Combine the veggies, cooked diced chicken breast, condensed cream of chicken soup, milk, and poultry seasoning using a medium-sized bowl.
 Using a rubber spatula, mix all ingredients until well combined.

 - Take the pie crusts out of the fridge and unroll one of them on top of a 9-inch pie dish.
 Make sure to press the dough to the sides of the dish, so it adheres to it.
 Scoop the filling into the prepared pie dish and distribute it evenly.